Thomas Hovenden’s The Last Moments of John Brown (c. 1884) will be useful in the study of:

 3. Read about the painting and its historical context

 Abolition and action

 Brown was a white man who had taken enormous risk to free enslaved African Americans.
-Even after his execution, Frederick Douglass referred to him as “Captain Brown,” and Harriet Tubman had tried to find volunteers to support the raid on Harper’s Ferry.
+Even after his execution, Frederick Douglass referred to him as “Captain Brown,” and Harriet Tubman had tried to find volunteers to support the raid on Harpers Ferry.
 During the Civil War, John Brown became a hero to Union soldiers and the subject of a popular marching song.
-By WWI, this had changed, and today his place in history is controversial and complex.
+By World War I, this had changed, and today his place in history is controversial and complex.